 There is a wide range of expenses in this ETFdb Category; some funds charge as little as 18 basis points while others have expense ratios over 0.80% annually.

 Most Heavily Traded Energy Equity ETF

-On an average day, the ETFs in the Energy Equity ETFdb Category trade more than 27 million shares.
-The most heavily traded ETF in this category is the Energy Select Sector SPDR (XLE ), which has an average daily volume of about 15 million shares.
+On an average day, the ETFs in the Energy Equity ETFdb Category trade tens of millions shares.
+The most heavily traded ETF in this category (4/14/2015) is the Energy Select Sector SPDR (XLE ), which has an average daily volume of more than 22 million shares.

 Best Performing Energy Equity ETFs

-The performance of energy equity ETFs is all over the board, especially during the last year.
-As of June 4, 2012, the best performing Energy Equity ETFs are as follows:
+The performance of energy equity ETFs is all over the board, especially given the volatile nature of the industry.
+As of April 14, 2015, the best performing Energy Equity ETFs are as follows: